shutaozhenzhen/thetimelineproj/documentation/installing.rst

 Download one of the following installers:

 * Latest release: |latest_exe|_
-* Beta version: `latest build <https://jenkins.rickardlindberg.me/job/timeline-windows-exe/lastSuccessfulBuild/artifact/>`_
+* Beta version: `latest Windows build <https://jenkins.rickardlindberg.me/job/timeline-windows-exe/lastSuccessfulBuild/artifact/>`_

 The beta version is for users that want to try the latest features and give feedback on them before a release.